alexamies/chinesenotes.com/go/src/cnreader/README-go.md

 ###1 Install the Go SDK
 https://golang.org/doc/install

+Make sure that your the go executable is on your path.
+You may need to do something like

+$ export PATH=$PATH:/usr/local/go/bin

-Make sure that your GOROOT is set properly to where Go is installed.
+Make sure that GOROOT is set properly to where Go is installed.
+For example,

+export GOROOT=/usr/local/go

 ###2 Add the directory $CNREADER_HOME/go to your GOPATH
 cd $CNREADER_HOME/go